1. Home

 What is conveyancing?

 Conveyancing is the legal side of a property transaction that officially moves ownership from one person to another.
-It’s carried out by a chartered conveyancer or a conveyancing solicitor – whilst they’re not quite the same thing, their roles in a property transaction are exactly the same and you can hire one or the other.
+It’s carried out by a Conveyancing Solicitor who will be a member of the Law Society of Scotland.

 How much does conveyancing cost?